 Fresh fruits and vegetables were in high demand in foodbanks and community markets.
 However, with charitable AFN relying on donations (Byrne and Just, 2022) which are fast depleting due to inflation these were not always available.
 Clearly, there is a nutritional consequence to this where adequate consumption of fruit and vegetables are fundamental to a healthy balanced diet.
 Nevertheless, a solution could be the provision of frozen alternatives which offer a rich source of nutrients as they are processed at the peak time of ripeness and nutrient profile.
-The implication would be for both food-banks and community markets to invest in the storage ability to accommodate frozen goods.
+The implication would be for both foodbanks and community markets to invest in the storage ability to accommodate frozen goods.

-In practice, rising food insecurity in the UK is one of the contributory factors for the increase in number of referrals made to food banks, notwithstanding they are not a sustainable solution in the long-term (Williams et al., 2016; lafrati, 2018).
-Evidence from this study shows that unlike other charitable AFNs such as community markets, beneficiaries of food banks felt that the loss of autonomy (i.e., ability to choose their own food and pay for products) led to a loss of dignity.
-Foodbanks were designed as a short-term solution(Renzaho and Mellor, 2010; Handforth, Hennik and Schwartz, 2013; Middleton et al., 2018c) and there needs to be a more resilient solution.
-One such growth area of re-distribution is observed in app and software development (for example e.g., 'Too Good To Go' and 'Donation Genie').
-This social media innovation gained momentum during COVID-19, but re-deployment of local food surplus has now become common place within communities, notwithstanding evident geographical differences are evident.
-Beneficiaries in this study did not mention any apps or software; and therefore, it is clearly a nascent model of impact, he had become to overcome food insecurity.
+In practice, rising food insecurity in the UK is one of the contributory factors for the increase in number of referrals made to food banks, notwithstanding they are not a sustainable solution in the long-term (Williams et al., 2016; Iafrati, 2018).
+Foodbanks were designed as a short-term solution (Renzaho and Mellor, 2010; Handforth et al., 2013; Middleton et al., 2018) and there needs to be a more resilient solution.
+One such growth area of re-distribution is observed in app and software development (e.g., "Too Good To Go" and "Donation Genie").
+This social media innovation gained momentum during COVID-19, but re-deployment of local food surplus has now become common place within communities, notwithstanding evident geographical differences.
+Beneficiaries in this study did not mention any apps or software; therefore, it is clearly a nascent model of impact.
+However, its fundamental